 I grew up playing baseball from the age of 8, and began to dabble with golf at the age of 17.
 I started working in the food and beverage industry at various golf clubs.
 This gave me the opportunity to experience the true golf atmosphere which in turn hooked me on the game.
 It was then that I decided to pursue a career as a Golf Professional.
 I worked at many prestigious golf clubs in Calgary including, The Elks Club, Bears Paw, and Country Hills (Pro Shop Manager).
 I turned Professional in 1995 and began my professional career at McKenzie Meadows Country Club.
 In 1997 Roy Abbenbroek (fellow CPGA Professional now at Seymour G&CC) and I moved to Burnaby, taking over the golf shop at Riverway Golf Course.
 In 2001 I joined the Professional team at Seymour Golf & Country Club.

-I owe credit to the 3 Head Professionals that I have had the honor of working with through- out my career all who have helped shape my future.
+I owe credit to the 3 Head Professionals that I have had the honor of working with throughout my career, all whom have helped shape my future.

 I started my career with Scott Orban at McKenzie Meadows Country Club in Calgary.
 Scott encouraged me to never stop learning about the game of golf and started me on the right path in my teaching career.
 In 1997 Roy Abbenbroek and I came to Vancouver to run Riverway Golf Course.
 Starting a new business was an exciting and rewarding experience.
 During this time Roy demonstrated what a true Golf Professional is and stands for, making me a better person and Professional.
 Since 2001 I have had the honor of working under the guidance of Dale Schienbein who has given me the greatest opportunity to learn all the intricacies of running a golf business.
 With his encouragement and leadership both personally (especially my golf game) and professionally, he has inspired me to strive to be the best I can be.